ryanpcmcquen/the_great_deduper/README.md

 yarn
 ```

-Then call the script with an input csv and strategy:
+Then call the script with an input CSV and strategy:

 ```
 node index.js --input=FOO.csv --strategy=email_or_phone
 ```

-A new csv will be created under [`output`](./output) with a prefixed name, for example:
+A new CSV will be created under [`output`](./output) with a prefixed name, for example:

 ```
 output/__DEDUPED__email_or_phone__FOO.csv